leon0410898/MOMOT/README.md

 #### Training on single node

 You can download COCO pretrained weights from [Deformable DETR](https://github.com/fundamentalvision/Deformable-DETR).
-Then training MOTR on 8 GPUs as following:
+Then training MOMOT as following:

 ```bash
 sh config/momot_train.sh